sushmaakoju/research-experience/README.md

 University of Arizona: I worked with Prof. Mihai Surdeanu on Natural logic and had a chance to learn and study the "Natural logic for textual inference" work from Bill MacCartney and Johan Van Bentham's texts on Monotonicity Calculus.

 In my work https://arxiv.org/abs/2307.05034  under supervision of Prof. Mihai Surdeanu, we introduced Sentences Involving Complex Compositional Knowledge (SICCK) and a novel analysis that investigates the performance of Natural Language Inference (NLI) models to understand compositionality in logic.
 We selected modifier phrases based on - universal quantifiers, existential quantifiers, negation, and other concept modifiers in Natural Logic (NL) (MacCartney, 2009).
 We used these phrases to modify the subject, verb, and object parts of the premise and hypothesis.
 Lastly, we annotate these modified texts with the corresponding entailment labels following NL rules.
 We conduct a preliminary verification of how well the change in the structural and semantic composition is captured by neural NLI models, in both zero-shot and fine-tuned scenarios.
-After fine-tuning this dataset, we observe that models continue to perform poorly over negation, existential and universal modifiers. https://github.com/sushmaakoju/clulab-releases/tree/master/acl2023-nlrse-sicck…… 🧵
+After fine-tuning this dataset, we observe that models continue to perform poorly over negation, existential and universal modifiers. <a href="https://github.com/sushmaakoju/acl2023-nlrse-clulab-SICCK-dataset">NLRSE submission @ ACL 2023, SICCK</a> 🧵

 This paper stands as proof of work under certain extreme situations like a test for resilience for me.
 Thanks to Prof. Mihai Surdeanu for the chances to learn and for the guidance.